 Unlike general web reviews, verified reviews are posted by businesses that have chosen the processor's quote through CardFellow's marketplace, and CardFellow has confirmed with the processor that the business is using its service.
 Businesses can update verified reviews at any time to ensure the review accurately reflects the processor's performance over time.

 Unlike verified reviews which are validated by CardFellow, web reviews can be submitted by anyone viewing this profile.
 While we validate these reviews as best we can, CardFellow does not verify that a reviewer is using or has used a processor's service.

 Horrible.
 Bad customer service and slow.
-Made a huge mistake that affect our business and is taking forever to fix it.
+Made a huge mistake that affected our business and are taking forever to fix it.